-The Department of Music at the University of West Georgia is an accredited institutional member of the National Association of Schools of Music.
+The Music Program at the University of West Georgia is an accredited institutional member of the National Association of Schools of Music.
 Master of Music degrees are offered with majors in Music Education and Performance.
 Each major offers a comprehensive curriculum of study designed to meet the needs of both the full-time and the part-time graduate student.
 All instruction is delivered by a distinguished artist-teacher faculty with extensive credentials and professional experience.

-Through its programs and associated activities, the Department of Music provides opportunities for the graduate student in music to:
+Through its programs and associated activities, the Music Program provides opportunities for the graduate student in music to: